wsttiger/cudaqx/docs/sphinx/quickstart/installation.rst

 PyTorch (``torch``) is required for several CUDA-QX features:

-* **Tensor Network Decoder**: Used by the QEC library for tensor network-based decoding
+* **Tensor Network Decoder**: Used by the QEC library for tensor network-based decoding (CPU version of PyTorch is sufficient)
 * **GQE Algorithm**: Used by the Solvers library for the Generative Quantum Eigensolver
 * **Training AI Decoders**: Optionally used for training custom neural network decoders (see :ref:`Deploying AI Decoders with TensorRT <deploying-ai-decoders>`)